+Description

-Activity Description the report, to zip the report in a zip folder, or to copy the report to another location.
-Execute Script Execute an existing SQL script, Query Builder file, or Editor file.
-You can save the results of the script in a variable or export the results to Local Storage or an Intelligence Central dataset.
-Select a database connection.
-Select a SQL file or enter a SQL statement.
-Click the drop-down list to select a file from the currently open project in the Project Manager.
-Click to browse to and select a SQL file.
-Click to open the SQL file in the Editor where you can modify the SQL file.
-Enter a SQL statement in the editor.
-You must first deselect the Link SQL file option.
+- Click to open the SQL file in the Editor where you can modify the SQL file. - Enter a SQL statement in the editor.
+You must first deselect the Link SQL file option. - 3.
 Save result set in variable-Enter a name for the result variable, which contains a data table with the results of the execution script.

 Tip: You can use the result variable with the Loop Dataset activity.
-See "Use System Automation Activities" on page 84 for more information.
-Local Storage-To export the results to Local Storage, select a database and a new or existing table (or snapshot).
-Intelligence Central-To export the results to Intelligence Central as a dataset, click Publishing Wizard and specify your publishing options.
-Review the following for additional information: RowCount variable-Enter a name for the row count variable or use the default.
+See "Use System Automation Activities" on page 78 for more information.

+4. Local Storage-To export the results to Local Storage, select a database and a new or existing table (or snapshot).

+Review the following for additional information:

+- RowCount variable-Enter a name for the row count variable or use the default.
 The value assigned to this variable equals the number of rows returned from the activity.
-See "Using Variables in Automation" on page 90 for more information.
-Overwrite existing dataset-Select to overwrite an existing dataset with the same name.
-Select to Editor with Results Execute an existing SQL script or Query Builder query and save it and any results sets in a Toad editor file (.tef).
+See "Using Variables in Automation" on page 82 for more information. - Overwrite existing dataset-Select to overwrite an existing dataset with the same name.

+Select to Editor with Results

+Execute an existing SQL script or Query Builder query and save it and any results sets in a Toad editor file (.tef).

 This file format is useful for building scripts that have large result sets that you do not want to continue executing or for saving results when you have not finished building a script.

-Select a database connection.
-Select a SQL file or enter a SQL statement.
-Click the drop-down list to select a file from the currently open project in the Project Manager.
-Click to browse to and select a SQL file.
-Click to open the SQL file in the Editor where you can modify the SQL file.
-Enter a SQL statement in the editor.
-You must first deselect the Link SQL file option.
-3. Result saved in Editor file-You can select an Editor file from an open project or
+- 1. Select a database connection. - 2.
+Select a SQL file or enter a SQL statement. - Click the drop-down list to select a file from the currently open project in the Project Manager. - Click to browse to and select a SQL file. - Click to open the SQL file in the Editor where you can modify the SQL file. - Enter a SQL statement in the editor.
+You must first deselect the Link SQL file option. - 3.
+Result saved in Editor file-You can select an Editor file from an open project or browse to select a file.
+Click to edit the selected file.

+Tip: You can use a variable in this field by entering the hash symbol before and after the variable name (#VariableName#).

+4. Append results-Select to include the result set in the Editor file.

+Review the following for additional information:

+- RowCount variable-Enter a name for the row count variable or use the default.
+The value assigned to this variable equals the number of rows returned from the activity.
+See "Using Variables in Automation" on page 82 for more information. - Suffix-Select a suffix to append to the file name.
+Select from the list of existing suffixes, or click ()= to select a variable or build a new suffix using the expression editor.

+Export Wizard